zeratulus/auto-ddos-it-army/readme.md

 PS.
 If your router IP is not 192.168.0.1 then change this line to your router IP in resolv.conf:

 nameserver 192.168.0.1

+You can obtain user ID and change it in this script, by default it uses my ID.
+For those you need rewrite this line: ~/db1000n/db1000n --user-id=302116940